grvc-robotics-lab/multiUAV_planner/README.md

 # Multi-UAV planner for power-line inspection

  This repository includes a functional planner with UI for power-line inspections using heterogeneous multi-UAV teams.

+## Citation

+If you use this code or data in your research, please cite the following paper:

+Alvaro Caballero, Francisco Javier Roman-Escorza, Ivan Maza, and Anibal Ollero.
+**A Multi-UAV Approach for Fast Inspection of Overhead Power Lines: From Route Planning to Field Operation**.
+*Journal of Intelligent & Robotic Systems*, accepted for publication.

 ## Description
 The main objective of this planner is to allow the user to obtain a mission to inspect power lines using a heterogeneous multi-UAV team.
 The planner focuses on minimizing the total mission time.